SilenZcience/cat_win/README.md

 On older Windows systems colored output may not be displayed correctly.
 In this case you can try to fix the problem by installing the cat_win-package with the optional color-fix `[cfix]` dependency.
-This fix will use the [colorama](https://pypi.org/project/colorama/) module which you can also install after the fact yourself to patch the problem.
+This fix will use the [colorama](https://pypi.org/project/colorama/) module which can also be installed after the fact to patch the problem.

 **OR alternatively** you can use the compiled version (*`Windows only`*):